WylosowanyNick/16-Games-in-Cpp/08_Outrun/README.md

 }
 ```

 Having rendered the road, one can render the sprites according to this road and scale the sprites accordingly.
+To check how this works, substitue `projectedLine.x+projectedLine.length` by `projectedLine.x-projectedLine.length` or by `projectedLine.x-1.5f*projectedLine.length`.

 ```cpp
 float percentOfSegmentBeaten = (cameraCoords.z-beatenSegment*segmentLength)/segmentLength;